This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Arthroscopic TMJ is surgery to remove extra tissue from your temporomandibular joint (TMJ) that prevents your jaw from working properly.
-Caregivers use a small, bendable tube with a camera on the end to see inside your jaw and remove the extra tissue.
+Arthroscopic TMJ is a procedure used to remove extra tissue from your temporomandibular joint (TMJ).
+The extra tissue prevents your jaw from working properly.

 WHILE YOU ARE HERE: